paul-o-alto/CarND-Vehicle-Detection/writeup.md

 ####1.
 Problems / issues faced in the implementation of this project.
 Where will the pipeline likely fail?
 What could be done to make it more robust?

 I really had an issue with false positives (for example, trees and highway dividers).
 I also had spurious true detections of cars on the opposite side of the freeway, but yet I sometimes had trouble consistently picking up cars on the same side of the road.
 It wasn't until I added the Vehicle class, and the cache of previous detections, that I finally saw smoother bounding boxes between frames.
-This use of suggested search locations was highly useful in finding the same vehicle again.
+This use of suggested search locations was useful in finding the same vehicle again.
+False positives are still somewhat of an issue, but not nearly as much as they were before.